ravid7/StevensExchange/README.md

 ## to run the FALSK_APP on your own local system, follow to the step given below:

-change your directory to Stevens Exchange ``` ~/foldername/StevensExchange```
+Change your directory to Stevens Exchange ``` ~/foldername/StevensExchange```

-install requirements.txt using ```pip install -r requirements.txt```
+Install requirements.txt using ```pip install -r requirements.txt```

-if something is not upto date you can install the lastest version on your own local machine
+If something is not upto date you can install the lastest version on your own local machine

-if everthing is installed you are ready to run StevensExchange ..
+If everthing is installed you are ready to run StevensExchange ..

 To run FLASK_APP ``` python runner.py ```